raffled/twitteRStorm/presentation/twitteRStorm.md

 6. Can they have a dashboard for the marketing team to monitor, like [this](http://raffled.shinyapps.io/comcast_dash)?

-## Twitter: Which Platform?

-**Small $n$, not time sensitive**

-- Batch processing in `R` by day or week is probably good enough

-**Small $n$, time sensitive**

-- We can probably get away with an automated script and writing to a file/data base from within `R`

-**Large $n$, not time sensitive**

-- Hadoop or Spark batches run daily or weekly

-**Large $n$, time sensitive**

-- Storm (or Spark Streaming).
-Assume this is the case.

-## Implementing the Twitter Stream
-Implementing the stream is the topic of the tutorial, for now we will:

-- Describe the topology
-- Describe the bolts needed
-- Describe the hashes and trackers

-## Prototyping the Stream
-For our stream, we'll need:

-- A `data.frame` of tweets for a spout

-Bolts to:

-- Track the rate of tweets using their time stamps
-- Clean the text for sentiment analysis and word counts
-- Count the words for the word cloud
-- Classify the polarity
-- Calculate the polarity over time
-- Keep track of the words used in each polarity class

-## Hashes
-To store the tweets and track the information we need, we'll need hashes and trackers.

-Hashes (read/write):

-- Each tweet's time stamp
-- Word Counts
-- Polarity of each tweet
-- Words associated with each polarity

-Trackers (write row-by-row):

-- Tweets per Minute (TPM) at each new tweet
-- Polarity Percentages updated as tweets come in

 ## Getting Tweets
 Since `RStorm` needs a `data.frame` as input, how do we get tweets?